 22% of climate scientists today are Very Worried, 28% are Scared Shitless and a whopping 15% are now Shitting Themselves.
 In this top category the median scientist has involuntarily shat him- or herself eleven times in the last 30 days.

-So whenever a climate scientist sets foot off campus, he or she is understandably appalled by how out of touch the general public is.
+Whenever a climate scientist sets foot off campus these days, she’s understandably appalled by how out of touch the general public is.

 “Are they reading the same IPCC reports as us?!,” one colleague asked me incredulously.